robertmartin8/ReasonableDeviations/Projects.md

 Towards the end of my undergrad degree, I became very interested in the Julia programming language.
 With python-like syntax, ridiculous performance, and some really cool metaprogramming, it seems like a great language to use for finance.

 To that end, I built a simple market-making bot in Julia.
-The goal was to make something extensible, such that we could swap in/out different parts of the bot (e.g midprice estimates and volatility estimates).
+The goal was to make something extensible, such that we could swap in/out different parts of the bot (e.g. midprice estimates and volatility estimates).

 The bot was nowhere close to being profitable, but it was a wonderful dev experience -- Julia will now be my go-to for any performance-critical applications.